-3. Service Category- Nutrition Counseling- Service- Nutrition Counseling
+- 7. Service- Nutrition Education - 8.
+Service- C2 Take Out Nutrition Education

-Service- A one-on-one session, between a RD and a C2 eligible participant that has a nutrition concern, pertaining to the C2 eligible participant's personal health or diet.
+Nutrition Counseling- A one-on-one session, between a RD and a C2 eligible participant that has a nutrition concern, pertaining to the C2 eligible participant's personal health or diet.

-- Unit type- 1 session - Data entry- per eligible participant
+- Unit type- 1 session - Data entry- unduplicated count per eligible participant - 9.
+Service- Nutrition Counseling - 10.
+Service- C2 Take Out Nutrition Counseling